-A space to learn about services and products from organizations and companies from around the globe.
+Learn about services and products from organizations and companies from around the globe.
 This space will also include Canadian-themed books and gifts.
 Email us if you're interested in being a part of the market place.

-Many people in social work have written extensively about the profession and its application of practice.
 The conference will provide spaces for authors to promote their books and to engage in dialogue with conference participants.
 Interested publishers and authors should email Kate Cheney

 SWSD2020 will be a different kind of conference.
 We invite your input on the future of social work and the world.
 This conference is about dialogue, sharing and collaboration.
 It’s going to be a conference about really listening.
 The dialogue starts right now, with the way we solicit contributions to the conference.
 While research remains a crucial part of what we do, we want to go deeper.
 We want to capture different kinds of contributions.